canjs/canjs/index.md

 Want to share code between a Zepto mobile app, and a jQuery desktop app?
 No problem.
-CanJS code (especially models) can be shared across libraries.
-But so can skill sets!
+CanJS code (especially models) can be shared across libraries, and so can skill sets!
 Working on a Dojo project today and a YUI one tomorrow?
 Don't throw away all of your skills.

 __Designed for plugins__

-CanJS is extracted from [JavaScriptMVC](http://javascriptmvc.com), but currently supports almost all of it's MVC functionality through plugins.
-Start small, with it's basic functionality, and extend it with [plugins](#plugins) that handle things like:
+CanJS is extracted from [JavaScriptMVC](http://javascriptmvc.com), but currently supports almost all of its MVC functionality through plugins.
+Start small, with its basic functionality, and extend it with [plugins](#plugins) that handle things like:

  - setters
- - serialize / deserialize
+ - serialization / deserialization
  - jQuery plugin generation
  - validations
  - calling super methods